 - Improved appearance: You can choose the color and material of your new garage door.
 Select a style that complements the other elements of your interior design.
 If your current garage door has some dents, a new garage door will make your home look more modern.

 - Improved safety: A new garage door and garage door opener will enhance the security of your home.
 A faulty garage door opener might not have an automatic reversal feature.
 Replacing the garage door will also help keep your family safe from intruders.

 - Improved energy efficiency: A garage door replacement can reduce the cost of your energy bill each month.
 With an insulated garage door, you can more easily regulate the temperature of your garage.
 The insulation also keeps cold air out of the main area of the home.

 - Reduce maintenance time and cost: Newer garage doors are easier to maintain.
 Since their parts function better, they require less maintenance and fewer repairs.
 You can save money over time with a new garage door.

 Garage Door Replacement in the Greater Olympic Peninsula

 If your garage door shows any of these signs, consider a garage door replacement.
 Browse through our collection of Clopay residential garage doors to find a high-quality option for your home.
 We also have reliable LiftMaster garage door openers.

-If you live in the greater Olympic Peninsula, the professionals at Olympic Garage Door can inspect your garage door and determine if you need a garage door replacement.
+If you live in the greater Olympic Peninsula, the garage door professionals at Olympic Garage Door can inspect your garage door and determine if you need garage door repairs or a replacement.
 Visit our staffed showroom in Port Angeles to browse our inventory.
 You can also contact us online or call us at 360-452-3859 to request an estimate.